 The Local Government Pension Scheme (LGPS) is a statutory scheme, and rules in respect of membership and benefits etc. are prescribed under regulation.
 The Pension Fund ("the Fund") makes benefit payments as required by legislation and collects and invests contributions from members and their employers.
 The LGPS is a defined benefit scheme, in which members of the scheme make a contribution based on a percentage of pensionable salary, and on retirement receive a guaranteed, index-linked pension.
 Historically, the LGPS has been a "final salary" scheme with benefits based on final pensionable salary and the period of scheme membership.
-From April 2014, the LGPS became a CARE (Career Average Revalued Earnings) scheme, with benefits based on average pay received over time.
+From April 2014, the LGPS became a CARE (Career Average Revalued Earnings) scheme, with benefits accruing after the date being based on average pay received over time.
+The Fund holds and invests in assets to ensure it has sufficient funding for all future payments to pensioners.
+This funding is achieved through a combination of employer and employee contributions and investment returns.
 Full details on the LGPS can be found at the following website: